VIAME/VIAME/README.md

 Windows.
 On Linux, '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to see it, in which case running just 'make' might be more helpful.
-For Windows, currently VS2017 is the most tested compiler, though some versions of 2019 is also known to work.
+For Windows, currently VS2019 is the most tested compiler.

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency